tOOlmaRR/web-slideshow/README.md

 ## History
+### v5.2.0
+- UX Enhancement : display entire image path instead of just the filename.
+In the DB-based slideshow, this means adding an extra field in the slide info panel

 ### v5.1.1
 - UX enhancement : instead of halting the slideshow when adding tags to, or removing tags from, the current slide, the slideshow interval is now restarted.